ubidots/ubidots-ruby/README.rst

     my_specific_datasource = @api.get_datasource('51c99cfdf91b28459f976414')

 Getting a group of Variables from a Data source
 -------------------------------------------------

-With a data source. you can also retrieve some or all of its variables:
+You can also retrieve some or all of the variables of a data source:

 .. code-block:: ruby